-Baseline or Current State Monitoring Activities Benchmark or Future State Met By (MM/YYYY) Create MOU contracts with Lebanon and Create partnerships Corvallis High Schools Contracts will be finalized October-21 Create application for program, interview Applicants will be chosen for the DA Create applicant pool applicants program December-21 Integrate CDC DA training program into school programming to educate students for students and coordinate in-office training for J 22 and provide training for DA certification students. training completed by graduation June-22 Pay for and provide dedicated classroom and in- office time for completing requirements for the Support students to complete Oregon Health Oregon Health Care Interpreting Program and Completion of requirements for Care Interpreter Program certification process. certification July-22 Improved health outcome surveys will be distributed to DA students, staff and patients at 75% of those surveyed will say Completion of surveys by DA students, staff 4 months and 12 months after DA enters patient experience and health and patients workforce. outcomes were improved.
+Baseline or Current State Monitoring Activities Benchmark or Future State Met By (MM/YYYY) Create MOU contracts with Lebanon and , , , Create partnerships Corvallis High Schools Contracts will be finalized October-21 Create application for program, interview Applicants will be chosen for the DA Create applicant pool applicants program December-21 DA instructor will provide classroom education for students and coordinate in-office training for graduation, most or all in-office J. 22 and provide training for DA certification students. training completed by graduation June-22 Pay for and provide dedicated classroom and in- office time for completing requirements for the Support students to complete Oregon Health Oregon Health Care Interpreting Program and Completion of requirements for Care Interpreter Program certification process. certification July-22 Improved health outcome surveys will be distributed to DA students, staff and patients at 75% of those surveyed will say Completion of surveys by DA students, staff 4 months and 12 months after DA enters patient experience and health and patients workforce. outcomes were improved.
 October-22